KennyLightfoot/hmnp-site/SOP_ENHANCED.md

 ### 8.4 Transparent Pricing
 - All fees clearly listed on website and booking form
 - Instant fee calculator available for clients
-- Standard Notary starts at $75; Extended Hours Notary is $100 flat; Loan Signing Specialist is $150 flat
+- Quick-Stamp Local starts at $50; Standard Mobile Notary is $75; Extended Hours Mobile is $100; Loan Signing Specialist is $150 flat

 ### 8.5 Service Area Enforcement
 - Distance from ZIP code 77591 automatically calculated